Gates of Nineveh

 By the Editors of the Madain Project

-The ruins of Nineveh are surrounded by the remains of a massive stone and mudbrick wall dating from about 700 BCE, about 12 km in length.
+The ruins of Nineveh, capital of the Neo-Assyrian Empire, are surrounded by the remains of a massive stone and mudbrick wall dating from about 700 BCE, about 12 kilometers in length.
 There are about five (out of the total 15) gateways that have been explored to some extent by archaeologists.
-While the gates of Nineveh were rebuilt in the 20th century, they remain prized symbols of the ancient heritage of the residents of modern Mosul.
+While the gates of Nineveh were rebuilt in the 20th century CE, they remain prized symbols of the ancient heritage of the residents of modern Mosul.

 List of the Gates